GoogleCloudPlatform/community/tutorials/ar-subs/index.md

           Subdevices: 1/1
           Subdevice #0: subdevice #0

-1. To identify the **sound input** options, execute `arecord -l`.
-In this example the USB microphone is card: `1`, device: `0`:
+1. To identify the sound input options, execute `arecord -l`.
+In this example the USB microphone is card `1`, device `0`:

         **** List of CAPTURE Hardware Devices **** card 1: Mic [Samson Meteor Mic], device 0: USB Audio [USB Audio]
           Subdevices: 1/1
           Subdevice #0: subdevice #0

-1. To configure the OS to use the correct sound playback and microphone devices, edit or create the configuration file: `/home/pi/.asoundrc` (Note the dot in the file name `.asoundrc`.
-It is a so-called hidden configuration file.).
-Add the following content to the file and set the "mic" and "speaker" device numbers to be the same as your `aplay -l` and `arecord -l` output findings.
+1. To configure the operating system to use the correct sound playback and microphone devices, edit or create the configuration file `/home/pi/.asoundrc`.
+(Note the dot in the file name `.asoundrc`.
+It is a so-called *hidden* configuration file.)
+Add the following content to the file and set the `mic` and `speaker` device numbers to be the same as your `aplay -l` and `arecord -l` output findings.

-    In the following example, the microphone is set to "hw:1,0" which means
-    card: 1 and device: 0 which maps to the USB microphone.
-And the "speaker" is set to card: 0 and device: 0 which maps to the Raspberry Pi built-in sound card's 3.5mm audio output.
+    In the following example, the microphone is set to `"hw:1,0"`, which means card 1 and device 0, which maps to the USB microphone.
+The "speaker" is set to card 0 and device 0, which maps to the Raspberry Pi built-in sound card's 3.5mm audio output.

         pcm.!default {